BioJulia/Bio.jl/CONTRIBUTING.md

     internally) and is short and obvious.
 E.g. `cube(x) = x^3`.

   * All significant code must be tested.
-Tests should be organized into contexts, and into seperate files based on module.
+Tests should be organized into contexts, and into separate files based on module.

   * Contributions are included if the code has been reviewed by at least two team members and there is general consensus (or general lack of objections)